-- The extension would impact the neighbours health and wellbeing. - The extension is different to the locality and has caused the neighbours property and private rear garden a great level of harm, resulting in stress and anxiety to the neighbours. - The extension would result in overlooking, overbearing impact, loss of daylight/outlook - An increase in noise and disturbance (this is not considered a planning matter and therefore, has not been included in this report) - The proposals are contrary to policy. - The development is poorly designed, not subordinate to the existing dwelling and will have an adverse impact on the character and appearance of the property and the surrounding area. - A daylight/sunlight and shadowing assessment should be provided in support of the application. - The high level window could cause glare to the adjacent property. - Allowing the extension could set a dangerous precedent. - The extension is too large in relation to the original building. - The extension is two storey not single storey as proposed, the description is misleading as the extension extends to the height of the existing dwellings ridge line. (the extension is considered single storey with a ridge height that extends from the existing and therefore, is assessed on this basis) - The submitted drawings do not convey accurately the overall effect of the windows and doors which have already affected the amenity and privacy of the neighbours. - The proposals are unneighbourly and will inflict a great level of harm. - The development is not in keeping with the neighbouring bungalows.

-• Rubble has been found on neighbours land blocking drains which could result in flooding if neighbour had not of noticed.
+- The extension would impact the neighbours health and wellbeing. - The extension is different to the locality and has caused the neighbours property and private rear garden a great level of harm, resulting in stress and anxiety to the neighbours.
+(Assessed in the report) - The extension would result in overlooking, overbearing impact, loss of daylight/outlook (Assessed in the report) - An increase in noise and disturbance (this is not considered a planning matter and therefore, has not been included in this report) - The development is poorly designed, not subordinate to the existing dwelling and will have an adverse impact on the character and appearance of the property and the surrounding area.
+(Assessed in the report) - Allowing the extension could set a dangerous precedent.
+(Assessed in the report) - The extension is too large in relation to the original building.
+(Assessed in the report) - The extension is two storey not single storey as proposed, the description is misleading as the extension extends to the height of the existing dwellings ridge line. (the extension is considered single storey with a ridge height that extends from the existing and therefore, is assessed on this basis) - The submitted drawings do not convey accurately the overall effect of the windows and doors which have already affected the amenity and privacy of the neighbours.
+(Assessed in the report) - The development is not in keeping with the neighbouring bungalows.
+(Assessed in the report) - Rubble has been found on neighbours land blocking drains which could result in flooding if neighbour had not of noticed.
 (This is not considered a planning matter and therefore, has not been included in this report)